renatabiniek/moodbox/README.md

   This was preventing correct migrations.
   ![Numeric field overflow image](docs/bugs/numeric-field-overflow.png)

-  **Didn't work:** Tried increasing the max digits and decimal places but this resulted with the same erorr.
+  **Didn't work:** I tried increasing the max digits and decimal places but this resulted with the same error.
   **Worked:** It seems that there was non-conforming data in existing posts and as all of them were dummy data, the easiest solution to apply the migrations was to delete the posts and try again.
 This allowed the migrations to run successfully.

 * **Migrations to Heroku**

-  After making a change to a field in Tool model, I was getting a warning that django_summernote have changes that are not yet reflected in a migrations, even though summernote was not the modified model.
+  After making a change to a field in Tool model, I was getting a warning that django_summernote have changes that are not yet reflected in migrations, even though Summernote was not the modified model.
 After exploring several options, including resetting the data base on Heroku, removing and making the migrations again, the warning still appears in the terminal when attempting a migration to Heroku.
 This doesn't seem to affect the deployed app though, so I left it unresolved upon a recommendation from the Tutor Support.

   ![Migration error image](docs/bugs/migrations.png)